-If your furnace won’t turn on, call Grove right away—you need your furnace working to keep your family warm and safe, especially on a cold winter’s night.
-There are several possible reasons that your furnace may fail to power on, including:
+If your furnace won’t turn on, call Grove right away; you need your furnace working to keep your family warm and safe, especially on a cold winter’s night.
+There are several possible reasons that

 A dirty air filter restricts airflow to the furnace and negatively affects your indoor air quality.
 When airflow is obstructed, the furnace has to work harder to push air through, which can lead to overheating and cause the furnace to shut down as a safety precaution.